opencord/cord/docs/release-notes/shared-delusion.md

 * Changed kernel boot options for nodes

-> This is an beta feature, and is not automatically included in a build.
+> This is a beta feature, and is not automatically included in a build.